torvalds/linux/Documentation/admin-guide/media/ipu3.rst

       - 3A statistics

-Each pad is connected to a corresponding V4L2 video interface, exposed to userspace as a V4L2 video device node.
+Each pad is connected to a corresponding V4L2 video interface, exposed to userspace as a V4L2 video device analde.

 Device operation
 ----------------

-With ImgU, once the input video node ("ipu3-imgu 0/1":0, in
+With ImgU, once the input video analde ("ipu3-imgu 0/1":0, in
 <entity>:<pad-number> format) is queued with buffer (in packed raw Bayer
-format), ImgU starts processing the buffer and produces the video output in YUV format and statistics output on respective output nodes.
-The driver is expected to have buffers ready for all of parameter, output and statistics nodes, when input video node is queued with buffer.
+format), ImgU starts processing the buffer and produces the video output in YUV format and statistics output on respective output analdes.
+The driver is expected to have buffers ready for all of parameter, output and statistics analdes, when input video analde is queued with buffer.

-At a minimum, all of input, main output, 3A statistics and viewfinder video nodes should be enabled for IPU3 to start image processing.
+At a minimum, all of input, main output, 3A statistics and viewfinder video analdes should be enabled for IPU3 to start image processing.

-Each ImgU V4L2 subdev has the following set of video nodes.
+Each ImgU V4L2 subdev has the following set of video analdes.

-input, output and viewfinder video nodes
+input, output and viewfinder video analdes
 ----------------------------------------

-The frames (in packed raw Bayer format specific to the IPU3) received by the input video node is processed by the IPU3 Imaging Unit and are output to 2 video nodes, with each targeting a different purpose (main output and viewfinder output).
+The frames (in packed raw Bayer format specific to the IPU3) received by the input video analde is processed by the IPU3 Imaging Unit and are output to 2 video analdes, with each targeting a different purpose (main output and viewfinder output).

 Details onand the Bayer format specific to the IPU3 can be found in